Can children visit The Bear Grylls Adventure?

 Can I film in the Bear Grylls Adventure?

 Please be aware that if you appear to be taking photographs on site for anything other than personal purposes, one of our guests experience team or security staff may approach and speak to you to ascertain your intentions.
 If it transpires you are filming or taking photographs for commercial or editorial purposes without written permission, we reserve the right to ask you to stop and we will inform you of the appropriate channels of communication.

 Booking and Pricing:

 Do I have to pre-book all experiences or can I decide on the day?

 - All tickets must be pre-booked.
-There will only be a limited number of walk-in tickets, as we want to avoid queues.
+There will only be a limited number of walk-in tickets, as we would like to avoid queues and disappointment.

 - However, if there are empty spaces on any of the Hero Activities these may be booked on the day as long as guests fulfil all the health and safety requirements.
 All bookings are subject to availability, change or cancellation.